-How to Keep Christmas Tree Alive Throughout the Holiday Season
+How to Keep a Christmas Tree Alive for the Holidays

 If you put your tree up in November, there's always a chance your tree will dry out.
 Make sure that doesn't happen by following these tips.

 Check the height of the tree before you bring it into the house to make sure it’ll fit under the ceiling.
 Then if you have to shorten the trunk, the sawdust will stay outside.
 Cut an inch or so off the bottom of the trunk.
 The fresh wood can absorb more water, so the tree will stay fresher longer.
 Check the trunk diameter by test-fitting the stand.
-If the tree’s too big, you’ll need to either get a bigger stand — or start whittling.
-Use a lopper to trim any bottom branches that don’t clear the sides of the stand.
+If the tree’s too big, you’ll need to either get a bigger tree stand — or start whittling with these whittling tips.
+Use a tree lopper to trim any bottom branches that don’t clear the sides of the stand.